alexandermishin13/tm1637-cuse/README.md

 % service tm1637d start
 ```

-You can add the following line to the file ***/boot/loader.conf*** so
+You can add the following line to the file ***/boot/loader.conf*** in
-that the module is loaded automatically at system startup:
+order for the module to load automatically at system startup:
 ```
 cuse_load="YES"
 ```